 Tips for Buying Life Insurance

 - Consider talking to a financial advisor about how much life insurance you might need to protect your loved ones if you die – and especially if you suffer an expensive illness before that.
-If you don’t have an advisor yet, finding one doesn’t have to be complicated.
-SmartAsset’s financial advisor free tool can match you with up to three local financial advisors, and you can choose the one who is best for you.
-If you’re ready, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you’re looking for other ways to create savings and income for your later years, an annuity is another insurance product you may consider.
 An annuity is an insurance contract that allows you to pay in premiums for a set period of time, then receive payments back later.